 Share Your Experience

-What in your experience tells you that this approach is effective?
+In your experience, what tells you that this approach is effective?
 What’s the identity that you’ve settled on to carry you to new behaviors?

 You can leave your answers in a comment below.